-- We will meet or exceed all applicable local, state, and federal safety standards.

-- through the implementation of safe

-- preparedness plan for each of our facilities.

-- safety and environmental

-- Our Code of Conduct requires our employees to communicate potential safety and environmental

-- and investigation of safety and

-- We establish measurable
+- We will meet or exceed all applicable local, state, and federa environmental, health, and safety standards. - We will implement all Company environment, health, and safety rule - We will always operate in a manner to protect the health of our workers through the implementation of safe work practices, engineering controls, and personal protective equipment - We will maintain an emergency preparedness plan for each of our facilities. - We will provide regular safety and environmenta awareness training. - Our Code of Conduct requires our employees to communicate potential safety and environmental risks to management. - We facilitate transparent reporting and investigation of safety and environmental incidents - We establish measurable objectives and metrics to track our performance.

-- compliance obligations, prevent - We are committed to continuous health, and safety goals into our business planning and decisionmaking processes, including our - We will consult with relevant - We will continually monitor and - We will conduct audits and implement best practices to ensure compliance with - We demand that all to these same standards.
+- Our facilities will adopt formal environmental management systems to help us meet our compliance obligations, prevent pollution, reduce waste, and use energy more efficiently. - We are committed to continuous improvement by integrating sustainability and environment, health, and safety goals into our business planning and decisionmaking processes, including our capital investment decisions. - We will consult with relevant stakeholders on environmenta performance. - We will continually monitor and manage our performance and publicly disclose metrics in our annual Sustainability Report. - We will conduct audits and implement best practices to ensure compliance with this Policy. - We demand that all contractors working for us will operate according to these same standards.